-- 35 classrooms of various sizes
+- 21 classrooms of various sizes

 - Nine fully equipped science labs

 - The King's Centre for Molecular Structure (KCMS), dedicated to scientific research

 - Three computer labs comprising of 60 stations for student use and 3 program specific computer labs

 - Greenhouse

-- · Four fine arts studios and instructional spaces
+- Four fine arts studios and instructional spaces

 - Specialized venues for drama and psychology

 - Performance hall/chapel with pipe organ

 - Five music practice rooms

 - Twelve hundred square-metre library to house up to 100,000 volumes

 - Nine hundred square-metre gymnasium with showers, locker rooms, and team rooms

 - A 300 square-metre Student Activity Centre

 - Student offices

 - Large atrium, student assembly space and lounge

 - Spacious cafeteria with seating for 280

 - Bookstore

-- Offices for administration and faculty - Two student residence with room for 260 students - Outdoor sports fields for soccer - The King's Centre of Visualization in Science - Micah Centre - The WORKout Centre, a fully equipped fitness facility
+- Offices for administration and faculty

+- Two student residence with room for 260 students

+- Outdoor sports fields for soccer

+- The King's Centre of Visualization in Science

+- Micah Centre

+- The WORKout Centre, a fully equipped fitness facility

 These facilities provide access to basic productivity applications, course-specific programs, as well as e-mail and internet access.
 Through 25 public access stations in the library, King's students have electronic access to academic libraries, databases and millions of electronic articles.
-All residence rooms are wired for internet access.
-The King's campus is equipped for wireless internet access.
+All residence rooms are wired for internet access and wireless access is available throughout the campus.